0x1717/bitcoin/README.md

 # Let’s move on to the second piece of evidence:

 - While researching the email address of **Disastry**, also known as Janis Jagars, I noticed something interesting.
 Within the source code of a website called **Senshi**, Disastry's email address was written as a comment.
 This comment is not visible on the page but appears when you press **Ctrl + U**.
+This is what we call an **HTML comment**.

 - The name **Senshi** immediately reminded me of **Satoshi**, which caught my attention significantly.